 According to the Hindu Lunar Calendar, Hariyali Teej falls on the third day in the month of Shravan.
-Women from all corners seek blessing for their marriage.
+Hariyali Teej 2021 will fall on Wednesday, 11th August.
+On this festival, women from all corners seek blessings for their marriage.
 It is also known as Chhoti Teej or Shravan Teej.

 Lord Shiva has his devotees across the globe.
 His greatness and eternal fondness for others is no mystery to the world.
 He unites people despite their differences.
 Lord Shiva is the epitome of love and bliss and we celebrate the festival of Hariyali Teej to gain blessings of Lord Shiva and his beloved wife Goddess Parvati.
 Hariyali Teej is celebrated because on this day LordShiva accepted Goddess Parvati as his wife.